Ga0l/QMUL-data-converter/README.md

 ./Binary2TTree /path/to/file.dat
 ```
 This will create automatically a file inside an ouput/ directory with the same name + .root.
-Inside that root file it will be one TTree called **PMTData** filled with branches called *DataChX* with *X* the number of the according channel, see above in this docum
+Inside that root file it will be one TTree called **PMTData** filled with branches called *DataChX* with *X* the number of the according channel, see above in this documentation for the structure of the trees.

+Want to analyze that newly created file ?
+Have a look at https://github.com/P3tru/PMTAnalysis
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTY1ODY4NzExOV19
+eyJoaXN0b3J5IjpbLTE2NDMyOTkzMTNdfQ==
 -->